 In this mode, student engagement will be primarily through the GMIT online learning environment where the content will be delivered through online video/slide presentations, documents, two-way discussions/tutorials and interactive practicals.

 The programme includes a 1 day in-house workshop/guest lecture series where students can engage directly with practitioners who are currently involved with specific eHealth project implementations

-There is expected to be two intakes for this programme, in September 2019 and January 2020.
+We expect to have two intakes for this programme, in September and January of each year.